Deltares/hydromt_wflow/docs/user_guide/wflow_model_setup.rst

 Model methods and components
 ============================

-The HydroMT Wflow plugin helps you preparing or updating several methods of a Wflow model such as topography information, landuse, soil or forcing.
+The HydroMT-Wflow plugin helps you preparing or updating several methods of a Wflow model such as topography information, landuse, soil or forcing.
 The main interactions are available from the HydroMT Command Line Interface and allow you to configure HydroMT in order to build or update or clip Wflow models.

-When building or updating a model from command line a `model region <https://deltares.github.io/hydromt/preview/user_guide/model_region>`_; a model setup :ref:`configuration <model_config>` (.ini file) with model methods and options and, optionally, a `data sources <https://deltares.github.io/hydromt/preview/user_guide/data_main>`_ (.yml) file should be prepared.
+When building or updating a model from command line a `model region <https://deltares.github.io/hydromt/latest/user_guide/model_region>`_; a model setup :ref:`configuration <model_config>` (.ini file) with model methods and options and, optionally, a `data sources <https://deltares.github.io/hydromt/latest/user_guide/data_main>`_ (.yml) file should be prepared.

 .. _model_methods: